 Concurrent registration for multiple sections of a course is not allowed.
 A student who schedules courses during registration makes a financial commitment to the University.
-Schedule adjustments, drops, and withdrawals must be officially transacted either via UAH web registration or in writing on a Registration/Schedule Adjustment form and recorded by the Office of Student Records by the published deadlines.
+Schedule adjustments, drops, and withdrawals must be officially transacted either via UAH web registration or in writing on a Registration/Schedule Adjustment form and recorded by the Office of the Registrar by the published deadlines.
 Adjustments in fees, if any, will be made by the Office of the Bursar.
 The University assumes no responsibility for students who attend classes without proper registration.

 A semester hour is an academic unit of credit awarded for the completion of educational activities.
 The amount of credit awarded depends on the expected amount of time required to complete in-class and out-of-class work during a semester for a course that is passed.
 For example, each semester hour awarded for a lecture course at UAH requires at least one hour of classroom or direct faculty instruction and a minimum of two hours out of class student work each week for approximately fifteen weeks for one semester.
 At least three hours of work per week is required for each semester hour awarded for practica, internships, activity courses, laboratory experiences, and distance learning courses, although there will be variations in the amount and type of instruction and the minimum amounts of outside student work to accommodate differences among academic disciplines and the natures of particular subject matters and courses.
 The institution reserves the right to make semester hour assignments that exceed the minimum time requirements stated.
 Time expectations for work outside of class are minimums and may be higher depending on the nature and level of the course as well as the ability, commitment, and learning style of the student.